 In other words, nearly everything that makes this program a timeless classic.
-Fortunately, Schulz and Melendez stuck by their guns and were vindicated the moment it aired. note It also helped that they were smack up against a set-in-stone deadline, and Coca-Cola was satisfied with the special (it would have probably cost CBS more at that point to not air it, as that would jeopardize sponsorships).
+Fortunately, Charles Schulz, Lee Mendelson, and Bill Melendez stuck to their guns and were vindicated the moment it aired. note It also helped that they were smack up against a set-in-stone deadline, and Coca-Cola was satisfied with the special (it would have probably cost CBS more at that point to not air it, as that would jeopardize sponsorships).

 Magnum Opus Dissonance: Nobody behind the project thought it was any good when they finished; Lee Mendelson and the rest of the team felt they "ruined Charlie Brown" when they looked at the final cut before it aired.

 It apparently took a while for Charles Schulz himself to realize how iconic this special had become.
-In the late 1980s he fretted that he hadn't produced his "own Citizen Kane" and invested a good deal of time and money on his intended masterpiece, the flop live-action/animated combo It's The Girl in the Red Truck, Charlie Brown.
+In the late 1980's he fretted that he hadn't produced his "own Citizen Kane" and invested a good deal of time and money on his intended masterpiece, the flop live-action/animated combo It's the Girl in the Red Truck, Charlie Brown.
 Any fan could've told him he'd already made his Citizen Kane way back in 1965.
-(Ironically, Orson Welles didn't consider the actual Citizen Kane to be his masterpiece.)
+(For added irony, Orson Welles didn't consider the actual Citizen Kane to be his masterpiece either)

 Network to the Rescue: CBS made some cuts to the special in the '90s because shows made more room for commercials by then (see Edited for Syndication above).
 When ABC acquired the rights in 2001, they blocked out a full hour for the special so that it could run uncut* (aside from the aforementioned Coca-Cola references), commissioning Charlie Brown's Christmas Tales to fill the extra time.
-(ABC does air cut half-hour versions some years, but the full version will be shown at some point during the season.)
+Note that ABC also airs a cut version during the season, but there will be at least one full-length airing.

-What Could Have Been: Apparently when the project was started, the network just wanted this to be a regular goofy Peanuts short that just happened to take place at Christmas time (evidently the suits hadn't read the comics very closely).
-They weren't expecting the shots at commercialism and Linus' big speech.
-It's a good thing the special didn't go this direction, too, because it wouldn't be nearly so memorable otherwise.
+What Could Have Been: When CBS ordered this special, they wanted a lighthearted goofy cartoon with the Peanuts characters that just happened to take place at Christmas time (evidently the suits hadn't read the comics very closely).
+They weren't expecting the potshots at commercialism or Linus's Bible recitation.
+It's a good thing the special didn't go this direction, because it wouldn't be nearly so memorable otherwise.